mzrela/GCDproject/README.md

   A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-  This the project assignement for the 'Getting and Cleaning Data' (GTD) course on Coursera (October 2014).
+  This is the project assignement for the 'Getting and Cleaning Data' (GTD) course on Coursera (October 2014).

 #NOTES